bharathkbk12/Personal-AI-Chatbot-using-Generative-AI/README.md

 Internet connection (for API and CDN icons/fonts)

 Install dependencies
-bash

 pip install flask google-generativeai

 Setup your API key

 The app will automatically use the key from the environment variable GOOGLE_API_KEY.

 For best security, set your key like this:

-Linux/macOS

-bash-
+Linux/macOS:

 export GOOGLE_API_KEY=your-key-here

-Windows

-text
+Windows:

 set GOOGLE_API_KEY=your-key-here

 Or edit app.py and put your key in the placeholder (not recommended for production).

 Run the app
-bash

 python app.py

 Open http://localhost:5000 in your browser.

-✏️ Bot Format & Reply Features
+✏️ Bot Format & Reply Features:

 The bot formats numbered lists, bullet points, bold/italic text, and preserves line breaks.

 For best step-by-step answers, use prompts like:

 "Explain XYZ in steps"